-- 1. The first is your level of happiness.
+- 1. The first is your level of

 Happiness is the way you feel about your life when you sit back and reflect on the day-to-day.
 You probably know what happiness feels like, and most people agree that ultimately, happiness is what we are all searching for in life — however, only 1 in 3 Americans reported that they were happy when polled.
 Building happiness depends on a variety of factors, but it’s something money can’t buy.
 Try focusing less on yourself and taking more pleasure in the relationships with the people you love most.

-- 2. The second factor for living the best life
+- 2. The second factor for living the best life in retirement is

 Meaning, as many people understand it, is the internal sense that your life is lived for something else.
 If we’re only on earth for a short while, we want to know that our time meant something and that the impact we had on others will be remembered once we are gone.
 Being embedded in a community is often one of the greatest sources of meaning for people, as they know their acts and their lives are recognized by others.

-- 3. The third factor is finding purpose.
+- 3. The third factor is finding

 Purpose is something outside you that drives you, the thing that gives you a reason to get up in the morning and make productive contributions to the world.
 In many cases, purpose is a necessary condition for happiness and for meaning.
 Most people won’t find very much satisfaction in life if they don’t feel they are working toward something they believe in, something that gives them a sense of drive and accomplishment.
 That makes finding your purpose essential to staying happy.